mariocrrt/minfit/README.md

 ## Aren't There Plenty of Workout Trackers Out There?

 Indeed, there are numerous workout trackers available, but I couldn't find one that met my specific needs.
 Most existing fitness trackers offer a plethora of features, whereas I simply wanted a straightforward tool for tracking my workouts.
-Thus, I decided to develop minfit minimalist solution tailored to my requirements.
+Thus, I decided to develop minfit, a minimalist solution tailored to my requirements.